SietseAchterop/RtcNoordApp/README.md

 A profile can be created using the first stroke of each piece or using the average over each piece.
 Clicking the checkbox will select that.
 The data can also be filtered using the other checkbox.

+The plots show the selected (averaged/filtered) stroke that is used in profiling.
+Using the tumble wheel below the create profile button we can select which pieces are shown in the plots.
+All pieces, the individual pieces or the average of them can be selected.

 The profile consists of this screen and the Crew- and Rower- screens, so creating a new profile will also affect those screens.
 The "Create report" creates a pdf version of the profile, see the docs directory for an [example report](docs/example_report.pdf)

-The report used the selected settings of checkboxes and tumble wheels.
+The report uses the selected settings of checkboxes and tumble wheels.
-When the program is started the settings are set to average.

-The plots show the selected (averaged/filtered) stroke that is used in profiling.
-Using the tumble wheel below the create profile button all pieces, the individual pieces or the average of them can be selected.

 ### Crew Profile

 A number of plots to compare rowers in a crew.
-The tumble wheel can be used to select the piece to look at, of the average can be used
+The tumble wheel can be used to select the piece to look at, or the average can be used

 ![Eerste](docs/CrewProfile.png)